redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 ### OCP node vars

 The system type determines the values of `controlplane_lab_interface`.
-Note that in our crafted file, we added manually the following variable `controlplane_network_interface`.
+Note that in the crafted file, the following variable was manually added: `controlplane_network_interface`.

 * `controlplane_lab_interface` should be the L2 NIC interface
 * `controlplane_network_interface` should be the L3 network NIC interface